-Making a Will
+Making a will

-If you make a Will you can decide what happens to your property and possessions after you die.
+If you make a will you can decide what happens to your property and possessions after you die.

 If you don't make one, it may cause problems for relatives in the future.

-Anyone over the age of 18 (or age 12 in Scotland) can make a Will.
+Anyone over the age of 18 (or age 12 in Scotland) can make a will.
 This means you can decide what happens to your property and possessions after your death.

-Making a Will is important because otherwise your assets – savings, investments or property – will be divided according to legal rules rather than your wishes.
-This is particularly important in the case of step-children, who will be left out if there is no Will.
+Making a will is important because otherwise your assets – savings, investments or property – will be divided according to legal rules rather than your wishes.
+This is particularly important in the case of step-children, who will be left out if there is no will.

-It is also a good idea to sign a Power of Attorney at the same time as making a Will.
+It is also a good idea to sign a Power of Attorney at the same time as making a will.

-Although you can write a Will yourself, it's best to speak to a solicitor.
+Although you can write a will yourself, it's best to speak to a solicitor.
 This will also help to reduce the possibility of any misunderstandings at a later date.

 Things to remember:

-- ask how much the service will cost and how much time it will take
+• ask how much the service will cost and how much time it will take

-- it's a solicitor's responsibility to keep you informed of costs and to give you a clear bill that shows the work done and the amount charged
+• it's a solicitor's responsibility to keep you informed of costs and to give you a clear bill that shows the work done and the amount charged.

 If needed, ask whether your solicitor will make home or hospital visits.

-If you are seriously or terminally ill, the solicitor may ask that your doctor be present at the same time to give an opinion on your capacity to make a Will.
+If you are seriously or terminally ill, the solicitor may ask that your doctor be present at the same time to give an opinion on your capacity to make a will.

 Or the solicitor may ask for a report of your physical and mental health, to prove that you are able to make decisions about your assets.

-Alternatively, your solicitor may recommend your doctor acts as a witness to the Will.
+Alternatively, your solicitor may recommend your doctor acts as a witness to the will.

 If these steps are not taken, your wishes may be contested at a later time.

-In your Will you can choose your executors.
+In your will, you can choose your executors.
 These are the people who will sort out your finances after your death.

 You can decide who will receive your money or a particular item, such as a piece of jewellery.
 It is also helpful to include your funeral instructions.

-Leave a gift in your Will to Parkinson’s UK
+Leave a gift in your will to Parkinson’s UK

-Last updated March 2016.
+Last updated March 2021.
 We review all our information within 3 years.
 If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected]